naomi-codes/books-loans-servlets/README.md

 # books-loans-servlets
-This project demonstrates a Tomcat 8.5 web application.
+This project demonstrates a Tomcat 8.5 web application in the form of a book borrowing system.

 ## Prerequisites